GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

       "name": "1.
 What is the Forex Risk Management Calculator?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "The Forex Risk Management Calculator is a powerful tool designed to help traders navigate the complex landscape of risk in Forex trading.
-It assists in intelligent position sizing and emphasizes the importance of risk-reward ratios for long-term profitability."
+It assists in intelligent lot sizing and emphasizes the importance of risk-reward ratios for long-term profitability."
       }
     },
     {